gchar031/barterbooks/README.md

 ### Libraries and Dependencies

->List of all supporting libraries and dependencies, and their role in the project.
-Below is an example - this needs to be replaced!
+>List of all supporting libraries and dependencies, and their role in this app.

 |     Library      | Description                                |
 | :--------------: | :----------------------------------------- |